Biden, Harris Hold Separate Meetings With Netanyahu as Gaza War Rages On

 President Joe Biden and Israeli Prime Minister Benjamin Netanyahu met at the White House on July 25 for a one-on-one meeting to discuss the ongoing Israel–Hamas war and U.S.–Israel relations.

 The meetings were scheduled a day after Mr. Netanyahu addressed a joint session of Congress.
-The Israeli leader began his July 24 speech by thanking President Biden for his support thus far in the nearly 10-month conflict, which began after Hamas attacked several communities across southern Israel on Oct.
-7, 2023, killing and injuring more than a thousand people and taking around 250 hostages.
+The Israeli leader began his July 24 speech by thanking President Biden for his support thus far in the nearly 10-month conflict, which began after Hamas terrorists attacked several communities across southern Israel on Oct.
+7, 2023, killing and injuring more than a thousand people and taking about 250 hostages.

 During his congressional address, Mr. Netanyahu called for Israel and the United States to continue to “stand together” as the war continues.